History of Liudmila Samsonova in Timeline

 2014: Competes for Italy

-In 2014, Samsonova won her first ITF title at a $10k event in Rome, leading to her debut on the WTA rankings at the 960th spot.
+In 2014, Samsonova won her first ITF title at a $10k event in Rome, beating three seeded players to clinch the victory despite being unranked.

-On 18 July 2016, Samsonova reached her highest ITF junior ranking, peaking at the 65th spot on the rankings.
+On 18 July 2016, Samsonova reached her highest ITF junior ranking, peaking at the 65th spot.

-Towards the end of 2016, Samsonova returned to the top 1000 after reaching the final of an $10k event in Solarino.
+Towards the end of 2016, Samsonova managed to return to the top 1000, after reaching the final of an $10k event in Solarino.

-In 2017, Samsonova reached three $15k finals in Hammamet, Pula and Mâcon, nearly halving her ranking.
+In 2017, Samsonova reached three $15k finals in Hammamet, Pula and Mâcon, respectively.

 In 2018, Samsonova won her first $25k title at the Open Castilla y León, defeating Başak Eraydın in the final.

-On 10 June 2019, after qualifying for the French Open and losing in the first round, Samsonova reached a new career-high ranking of world No. 153.
+On 10 June 2019, Samsonova reached a new career-high ranking of world No. 153 after the French Open tournament.

 2020: Billie Jean King Cup

-In 2020, Samsonova qualified for the main draw in Melbourne for the first time.
-During the tournament, Samsonova also set the record of hitting the fastest serve on the women's side.
+In 2020, Samsonova qualified for the main draw in Melbourne for the first time in her career and set the record of hitting the fastest serve on the women's side throughout the entire tournament.

-June 2021: First WTA Tour Title and Career-High Ranking
+June 2021: Wins Maiden WTA Tour Title at German Open

-In June 2021, Samsonova won her maiden WTA Tour title at the German Open in Berlin, leading to a career-high ranking of world No. 63 on June 21, 2021.
+In June 2021, Samsonova won her maiden WTA Tour title at the German Open in Berlin, upsetting Belinda Bencic in the final and reaching a career-high ranking of world No. 63 on June 21, 2021.

 October 2021: Clarifies Citizenship Status

-In October 2021, Samsonova clarified that she never had Italian citizenship and therefore never had to choose between flags.
+In October 2021, Samsonova clarified that she has never had Italian citizenship.

-In 2021, Liudmila Samsonova won her first WTA Tour title, which was a WTA 500 title at the German Open.
+In 2021, Liudmila Samsonova won her first WTA title, which was a WTA 500 title at the German Open.
+She also led the Russian team to victory during the 2020–21 Billie Jean King Cup, winning all her matches.

-In 2021, Samsonova has competed for the Russian team since 2021, securing her first nomination at the 2020–21 Billie Jean King Cup Finals where she was the fifth-ranked singles player for Russia.
+Since 2021, Samsonova has competed for the Russian team.
+She was nominated at the 2020–21 Billie Jean King Cup Finals, where she was pivotal in Russia's win, contributing in both doubles and singles.

-In May 2022, Samsonova reached the top 25 after a semifinal showing at the Stuttgart Grand Prix which she lost to Iga Świątek.
+In May 2022, Samsonova reached the top 25 after a semifinal showing at the Stuttgart Grand Prix, where she lost to Iga Świątek.

-On 27 February 2023, Samsonova reached new career-high rankings of world No. 12 in singles and No. 59 in doubles after winning the doubles title at Dubai with Veronika Kudermetova.
+On 27 February 2023, following the Dubai tournament where she won the doubles title with Veronika Kudermetova, Samsonova reached new career-high rankings of world No. 12 in singles and No. 59 in doubles.

 June 2023: Reaches Top 40 in Doubles